JakubMiko/library-api/README.md

 - **Request specs** (rswag) - test main API paths and generate Swagger documentation
 - **Service specs** - detailed business logic tests, also indirectly cover validators
 - **Job specs** - test background job behavior

+## Limitations & Future Improvements

+**6-digit serial numbers** - as per requirements, books and readers use 6-digit identifiers.
+This limits the system to ~1M records per type.
+The edge case is handled (returns 503 when exhausted) to make debugging easier if it ever occurs.

+For production scaling, possible improvements:
+- Extend format with letters (e.g., `A12345`) for more combinations
+- Recycle numbers when books/readers are permanently deleted (if history preservation is not required)
+- Use encoded IDs (sqids/hashids) for unlimited scalability

 ## Endpoints